-Lying about half way between the coves of Lamorna and Sennen, Porthcurno would be an obvious stopping off point for people walking along this section of the South-West Coast Path without its own attractions.
+Lying about half way between Lamorna Cove and Land’s End, Porthcurno would be an obvious stopping off point for people walking along this section of the South-West Coast Path without its own attractions.

-The white shell beach sits in a small bay that some people unofficially call Porthcurno Bay.
+The white shell beach sits in a small bay that is sometimes called Porthcurno Bay.
 The colour of the sea depends on the weather, state of the tide and the time of the day, but when the sun’s shining the white sand is reflected by the sun to make the sea a perfect aquamarine colour.

 The bay is protected to the east by a headland that is renowned for its ‘Logan Rock’ and to the west by Pedn-men-an-mere, or WirelessPoint as it’s sometimes called.